SecurityObesity/TheNewCyberSecurityStandard/README.md

-# TheNewCyberSecurityStandard
+# The New CyberSecurity Standard
-Simple tips for increase cybersecurity
+Simple tips for increase cybersecurity and bring more cybersecurity awareness

 # Simple tips for increase cybersecurity